Understanding Washington State Car Accident Laws

 Q: What Can I Be Compensated for in a Car Accident Case?

 A: Compensation for a car accident case includes damages for economic and non-economic harm.
-Economic damages include payment for out of pocket expenses covered by the victim after the accident, including medical bills, lost wages, property damage, and future lost income and benefits.
+Economic damages include payment for out-of-pocket expenses covered by the victim after the accident, including medical bills, lost wages, property damage, and future lost income and benefits.

 Noneconomic damages cover the intangible harms like pain and suffering, loss of enjoyment of life, disfigurement, disability, and emotional distress.
 In the worst case scenarios, when the victim of a car accident dies, the family can also seek additional compensation for wrongful death.
 This includes payment for reasonable funeral and burial expenses, final medical costs, and the loss of love, security, support, and companionship.

-Talk To Our Yakima Personal Injury Attorneys Today
+Talk to Our Yakima Personal Injury Attorneys Today

 Reach out to us online today or call 509-866-4166 to learn more about car accident cases and to schedule a free review of your case with one of our knowledgeable personal injury attorneys.